 Boom or recession, with scholarship or with a loan, USA continues to be the El Dorado for Indian students dreaming of studying abroad and starting an international career.
 But it can’t afford to be too complacent: Australia and other countries are gradually catching up.

 Earlier, when Australia was struggling to remain a favored destination for Indian students (2009-13), Canada was not exactly hibernating.
 Most of the Indian students who dropped Australia may have been won over by Canada.
-Today, there are more than 30,000 Indian students in the “Land of the Maple Leaf.”
-But Australia has fought back and recovered most of the lost ground.
+As of 2017, there are nearly 100,000 Indian students in the “Land of the Maple Leaf.”

 Apart from these top destinations, other countries are also trying to charm Indian students.
 Among them are Germany, Singapore, Russia, and New Zealand, mainly, but France, Italy, and the Netherlands, too.
 Here’s a quick glance.